 It’s been a long time, but you, the reader wouldn’t know that since I took the dates off my posts.
 My last wedding was posted July 2013.
 And that was the last wedding I photographed, which was in May 2013.
 Why a new blog post?
 I wanted to let visitors know that I am no longer actively shooting weddings.
 Will I ever shoot them again?
 I don’t know the answer to that right now.
 But I thought you deserved to know what was going on in my life…

-As many of you know I am an attorney by training, and have worked extensively in the area of sales and use tax and value-added tax.
+As many of you know I am an attorney and have worked extensively in the area of sales and use tax and value-added tax.
 As I gain more and more expertise being the sales and use tax geek that I love being, I don’t have the time to photograph weddings.
 Being a professional wedding photographer takes a lot of time and commitment, and means that you don’t have many weekends to yourself.
 This means that I was often working on extreme over-drive.
 It was time to take a step back from photographing weddings.

 Instead of photographing professionally, over the past year I have offered my knowledge on a variety of business topics, including sales and use taxes and income taxes, to photographers throughout the country by publishing articles in Behind The Shutter Magazine and speaking at multi-day conferences like Shutterfest.
 Thank you to Sal Cincotta for those opportunities, because I really enjoy helping others by sharing what I know as a tax geek and a lawyer.

 While my career as a tax professional is really important to me and while that is where my full concentration goes, it doesn’t mean that I won’t photograph anymore.
 Photography started as a hobby and a passion of mine, and it continues to be hobby and a passion of mine.
-You see, there are two new special little girls in our lives that I love photographing.

 If you have come to my site looking for a wedding photographer, get in touch.
 I know many amazing photographers that may be a good fit for your big day and I would love to tell you who they are